Mnj-ToTheTop/Flappy-Game-Clone-On-Godot4/README.md

-# Flappy-Game-On-Godot4
+# Flappy Game Clone On Godot4
-This is my attempt at Flappy game on Godot4 done from the scratch.
+This is my attempt at cloning Flappy game on Godot4 done from the scratch.
 The sprites and audio belong to their creators.